 - Hotel New Gaea Domemae: While it’s not the highest-rated hotel, it provides a convenient spot for exploring the city.
 The hotel is about a mile from Fukuoka Tower and a few blocks from Chuo.
 It’s a three-star hotel with decently sized rooms and a coin-operated laundrette.

-✔ Best area to stay for aquariums and seaside resorts
+✔ Recommended district for aquariums and seaside resorts

-As the eastern-most ward, Higashi is a little further from the downtown areas and the crowded tourist spots.
+As the easternmost ward, Higashi Ward is a little further from the downtown areas and the crowded tourist spots.
 It’s a great place to relax and enjoy time near the harbour.

-The area includes many waterfront attractions, as the land features numerous small peninsulas.
+The Higashi Ward area includes many waterfront attractions, as the land features numerous small peninsulas.
 In fact, you’re never more than a few city blocks from the water.

 A portion of the ward stretches out into the bay, with a large artificial island at the tip.